 Materials: Dirt, sand, rocks from your backyard and plastic sheeting

 But, what if you don't want to wait for the flood to appear?
 What if your idea is building this wall as insurance against natural disasters?
 Amazing!
 We're happy to hear that!

 For that purpose, people use self-rising floodwalls.
 Here are the best options on the market that can help you stay prepared against floods:

 1. Water-activated flood barrier.
 These incredible flood walls are capable to increase their height within just a few minutes.
 You can expect to get 3.5 inches high barrier whenever water arrives.

 It can be used either alone or combined with other wall-related products against flood.
 You can find a water-activated flood barrier from 5-foot to even 17-foot in length.

 2. Pre-constructed flood bags.
-When facing the water, these are also capable to raise in height and length, protecting your property.
+When facing the water, these can also raise in height and length, protecting your property.
 People claim that Quick Dam Flood Bags are the best for this purpose.
-Super simple to install, yet very effective.
+Super simple to install yet very effective.